katgaw/aim-demo-backend/README.md

 - You can place a `.env` file at the repo root with `OPENAI_API_KEY=...`.
 - The app entrypoint is `api/index.py` (FastAPI).
 Vercel deploy uses the same file.

+**Summary:** A small FastAPI app with a minimal HTML form that calls the OpenAI Chat Completions API.